Bradleycorn/cdi-dev-eval/README.md

 ## Deliverables

 You should return a complete set of code that will run the project.
-You can submit your finished project as a pull request on this repository, or zip it up and send via email.
+Please submit your finished work by pushing a new branch to this repository that uses your name as the branch name (i.e. firstname-lastname).

 In addition, you should be able to talk about the code and be able to discuss the following topics:
 * The code changes and additions you made, how they work, and why you did things the way you did.